PoojithaCoder-10/Travel_Planner_Project/README.md

 - Enter your desired Destination.
 - Select Start Date and End Date.
 - Click on Submit to view the trip details.

+## Conclusion
+Travel Planner is a straightforward tool to help you organize your trips quickly and easily.
+With an easy-to-use design, you can select destinations, set dates, and view trip details in just a few steps.
+This project can be expanded with more features like maps, weather info, and travel tips to make planning even more enjoyable.

+Thank you for choosing Travel Planner – happy travels!